tbm/homepage/pages/debian/kirkwood/qnap/ts-41x/install.md

 Please note that Ethernet port numeration differs between the QNAP firmware and Debian.
 Under Debian, `eth0` is the port marked with "LAN2".
 On the TS-419P, this is the lower (and not the upper) connector!
+This means you have to swap the cable when you start the installer.

 <div id = "net-config">